AMANDA BRETT WATERCOLOUR ARTIST

 Amanda Brett artist, Harvest: Red, Red Wine (detail)

-It was a big risk putting Edward's Barometer in the corner but the complementary, darker, stronger tones of the tui sitting on the vase help to bring your eyes back to the focal area of the setting.
+It was a big risk putting Great Grandfather Edward's barometer in the corner but the complementary, darker, stronger tones of the tui sitting on the vase help to bring your eyes back to the focal area of the setting.
 Another risk (I must be a bit of a gambler!) was the bleeding from the tui, under his breast and the purple at the top of his tail, once they bleed out I just left them - no tidying up - did he just land or is he about to take off? has he spied any treats to steal?
 The bleeding of colour creates a sense of movement and volume.

 As some of you know, I prefer pastiche painting; I rarely set out a still-life to paint because I never have all the things I visualise and it would take far too long for me to gather them all - too much time away from painting, so most of the items I paint are from my imagination.
 In Red, Red Wine, I have my great-grandfather from Norway, Edward's, ship's barometer in my studio.
 I don't own any tuis (there's lots flying around my studio lol!), the olive oil jug and grater are in my kitchen, the rest are gathered in my thoughts, day-dreams and doodles: no rug, no white table, no blue salad bowl, no black wine bottle, no tasting glass and definitely no earthenware vase nor stripey salad server. :)